Group management members: José Benito Gonzales, Thomas Baron, Eduardo Alvarez Fernandez (for Andreas Wagner), Tim Smith

 A clientside editor for decentralised article publishing, annotations and social interactions.

-Decoupling Identification from Storage from Apps can be attractive but the method, is it there?
+Decoupling Identification from Storage from Apps can be attractive.
+We have to understand which part of the method, is there to use.

-If one annotates a part of a paper, the content of the annotation is stored in one's preferred storage and a notification is sent (optionally) to the article's site.
+If one annotates a part of a reseach article, the content of the annotation is stored in one's preferred storage and a notification is sent (optionally) to the article's site.

 The github solid process panels and contributors advances via chats between the panelists.
 The editor of the panel is appointed by Sir Tim.
 There is a possibility to vote.
 This wasn't necessary so far because the panelists are few.
-For the moment all developers come from inrupt.com so there is no interoperability problem.
+For the moment the 6 editors have 4 different affiliations.
+Three of them come from inrupt.com so there is no interoperability problem.
 This US-based company is for-profit.
 Lars says why / who will justify the motives and the ethics.
-Sir Tim co-founded inrupt to show that a company can be ethical.
+Sir Tim Berners-Lee co-founded inrupt and acts as its benevolent Director, to show that a company can be ethical.
 Still there are decisions which are opaque to its members.

 Lars talks about Next Generation Repositories' framework (NGR).
 Statistics or views and downloads is a must for zenodo because the users require it.